Qualicum Beach

 Qualicum Beach (/ˈkwɒlɪkəm/) is a town located on Vancouver Island, British Columbia, Canada.
 In the 2021 census, it had a population of 9,303.
-It is situated at the foot of Mount Arrowsmith, along the Strait of Georgia on Vancouver Island's northeastern coast.
+It is situated at the foot of Mount Arrowsmith, along the Salish Sea on Vancouver Island's northeastern coast.

 Qualicum Beach's natural environment and proximity to Victoria and Vancouver have made it a tourist destination, with cottages along the coast.
 The community is mostly of retirement age, with the oldest average population in Canada with a median age of 65.9 in 2016.

 Qualicum Beach is served by the coast-spanning Island Highway, the Island Rail Corridor, a local airport, and a nearby ferry to Lasqueti Island.

 History

 Etymology

 The name "Qualicum" comes from a Pentlatch term that means "Where the dog salmon (chum salmon) run."

 Qualicum First Nation

 Qualicum Beach is located within the traditional territory of the Qualicum First Nation.

 People from all over would come to the Qualicum area to gather camas flowers in the spring and chum salmon in the fall.
 Camas bulbs are sweet tasting and were traded as a delicacy.
 The traditional diet of the Qualicum First Nation includes clams, including geoducks, butter clams, and horse clams.
 Pentlatch is the language that was spoken in this area.
 A large portion of the Qualicum First Nation population was lost due to small pox and war, leading to a loss of the Pentlatch language.
 Small pox was brought to what is now Canada by French settlers in the 17th century.
 Additionally, the loss of the Pentlatch language may also be attributed to the residential school system.